solarluiso/solarluiso/README.md

 ### About Me

-I'm Luis Solar, a frontend developer passionate about transforming ideas into practical solutions.
+I'm Luis Solar, a front-end developer passionate about transforming ideas into practical solutions.
 I thrive in collaborative environments, bringing creative concepts to life through meticulous UI design and sophisticated web development strategies.
 Enthusiastic about connecting and growing professionally.

 #genuine